darktable-org/luadocs/content/lua.scripts.manual/scripts/examples/moduleExample.md

 ## Usage

-* require this script from your luarc file
+* start this script from script manager
-  To do this add this line to the file .config/darktable/luarc: require "examples/moduleExample"

 * it creates a new example lighttable module